hippogamesunity/SimpleGif/README.md

 - Delay is frame delay in milliseconds

 Advanced usage example:
-- var parts = Gif.DecodeIterator(bytes); will return iterator so you can display progress bar for large files
+- var iterator = Gif.DecodeIterator(bytes); will return iterator so you can display progress bar for large files
-- var parts = gif.EncodeIterator(); will return iterator so you can display progress bar for large files
+- var iterator = gif.EncodeIterator(); will return iterator so you can display progress bar for large files

 Nodes:
 - Texture2D and Color32 stubs were introduced to avoid referencing Unity libraries.
 Thus, this lib can be used outside of Unity =)